Forms

 * **Required Field**: Specify if the field is optional or mandatory when creating or editing a ticket in the `Required field` column.

-## Mapping Forms to Collection
+## Mapping Salesforce Forms to Collection

 By default, all active Salesforce Forms are available for ticket creation in Collections with Salesforce ticketing enabled.